Dee Daniels - Jazz Singer

-To celebrate Black History Month, Dee Daniels releases her new single (on February 19, 2021) "Let Freedom Ring (The Ballad of John Lewis)" and the video which can NOW be viewed on YouTube and here below.
+To celebrate Black History Month in 2021, Dee Daniels released her single "Let Freedom Ring (The Ballad of John Lewis)" and the video which can be viewed on YouTube and here below.
 The song was inspired by the last essay written by the late US House Representative and Civil Rights Leader, John Lewis, just before his passing on July 17, 2020.
 Dee's passionate voice and music reflect John Lewis' powerful words - LET FREEDOM RING.
 More information about the song can be seen on YouTube, where you can also see the list of musicians, and more.

 Music from and for the Soul – coming full circle in life

 An interview article with international jazz singer Dee Daniels